XilinJia/gnucash-android/README.md

 I manually removed the class from external library org.slf4j:jcl-over-slf4j:1.7.36.
 Since the external libraries are collected at one's build environment, if anyone clones this package, he needs to do it similarly on his build.

-The debug app runs fine so far on my phone.
+The debug app (apk uploaded to releases here) runs fine so far on my phone.

 2022-09-26: models codes converted to Kotlin